Credits to Poly Haven for tree, stone, and iron textures.

 self.overwrite = self.checkBoxOverwrite.isChecked()

-QoL Improvements
+QoL Features

 • Enable the “Run” button only if a valid starting filepath is set